Hiccups: What causes them

-A cause of long-term hiccups is damage to or irritation of the vagus nerves or phrenic nerves, which serve the diaphragm muscle.
-Factors that may cause damage or irritation to these nerves include:
+A cause of long-term hiccups is damage to, or irritation of, the vagus nerves or phrenic nerves.
+These nerves supply the diaphragm muscle.

-- A tumor, cyst or goiter in your neck
+- A tumor, cyst or growth on the thyroid gland in your neck.

 Central nervous system disorders

-A tumor or infection in your central nervous system or damage to your central nervous system as a result of trauma can disrupt your body's normal control of the hiccup reflex.
-Examples include:
+A tumor or infection in your central nervous system or damage to your central nervous system due to an injury can disrupt your body's normal control of the hiccup reflex.

-Men are much more likely to develop long-term hiccups than are women.
+Males are much more likely to develop long-term hiccups than females.
 Other factors that may increase your risk of hiccups include:

 - Mental or emotional issues.
-Anxiety, stress and excitement have been associated with some cases of short-term and long-term hiccups.
+Anxiety, stress and excitement have been linked with some cases of hiccups.

 - Surgery.
-Some people develop hiccups after undergoing general anesthesia or after procedures that involve abdominal organs.
+Some people develop hiccups after general anesthesia or procedures that involve organs in the stomach area.

 Ongoing hiccups may interfere with eating, drinking, sleeping and speaking.
 Hiccups also can worsen pain.